Dipl-WI-Ing. Dirk Gamboa

 The Symbol of Convergence ⅄

-The symbol ⅄ represents the moment when structural correspondences between different levels of description become visible.
-It signifies neither equivalence nor fusion, but recognized structural coherence.
+The convergence symbol ⅄ marks the recognition of structural correspondences between different levels of description.
+It denotes neither equivalence nor fusion, but structural coherence.

 When implicit orders are made explicit, previously separate domains become comparable and can be related to one another. ⅄ marks this moment of insight.